-Recognizing the Signs and Symptoms of Depression in Elderly People
+Recognizing the Signs and Symptoms of Depression in the Elderly

 As the elderly often have physical illnesses, it’s tough to know whether some symptoms are due to the illness or depression.

-You can recognize the signs and symptoms of depression in elderly people by noticing the following:
+You can recognize the signs and symptoms of depression in the elderly by noticing the following: